Leigh, Greater Manchester: Governance

-Leigh is covered by four electoral wards, Atherleigh, Leigh East, Leigh South and Leigh West, of the Metropolitan Borough of Wigan, although Lowton West does include some properties in Leigh.
+Leigh is covered by four electoral wards, Leigh Central & Higher Folds, Leigh North, Leigh South and Leigh West, of the Metropolitan Borough of Wigan, although Atherton South does include some properties in Leigh.
 Each ward elects three councillors to the 75-member metropolitan borough council, Wigan's local authority.
-As of 2009, all twelve ward councillors for Leigh, including leader of the council, Lord Smith of Leigh, are members of the Labour Party who control the council.
+As of 2009, all nine ward councillors for Leigh, including leader of the council, Lord Smith of Leigh, are members of the Labour Party who control the council.

 Historically, Leigh's townships were in the Hundred of West Derby, a judicial division of southwest Lancashire.
 Pennington, Westleigh and Bedford were three of the six townships or vills that made up the ancient parish of Leigh.
 The townships existed before the parish.

 Under the terms of the Poor Law Amendment Act 1834 the townships formed part of Leigh Poor Law Union, established on 26 January 1837 and responsible for an area covering the whole of the ancient parish and part of Winwick.
 Workhouses in Pennington, Culcheth, Tyldesley and Lowton were replaced by Leigh Union workhouse at Atherleigh in the 1850s.
 In 1875 Leigh Local Board of Health was established, covering the areas of the former Bedford, Pennington and Westleigh Local Boards of Health.
 In 1894 the area of the Local Board, together with part of Atherton township, became Leigh Urban District, which was granted honorific borough status in 1899 becoming the Municipal Borough of Leigh.

 In the early twentieth century Leigh saw continued activism for women's suffrage, with local activity by the Women's Social and Political Union, the National Union of Women's Suffrage Societies, the North of England Society for Women's Suffrage, the Leigh Women's Liberal Association and local branches of the Women's Labour League.

 In 1969 there was an exchange of very small areas with Golborne Urban District.
 Following the Local Government Act 1972, the Municipal Borough of Leigh was abolished and its territory included as part of the Metropolitan Borough of Wigan, a local government district of Greater Manchester.
 In 1998, an area (Lately Common) was further ceded to the Borough of Warrington – one of the few parts of England to have been in three different counties since the mid-20th century: Lancashire, then Greater Manchester, then Cheshire.